petyline/o-hub.github.io/aboutme.md

 subtitle: AI Researcher, Software Engineer, and Data Scientist
 ---

 My name is Peter GodfreyObike.
-My research interests are:

 - I am a certified Java Professional.
 - My Research interest is are in Python Deep learning and Data Preprocessing, Matlab and Java.